ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 In order to limit module documentation building to the module you are working on (and therefore speeding the build process by quite a bit), run the command:
 ``MODULES=$MODULENAME make webdocs``.
-The ``MODULES`` environment variable accepts a comma-separated list of module names, or special keywords ``all`` (for building documentation for all modules) and ``none`` (for skipping the module documentation building process entirely).
+The ``MODULES`` environment variable accepts a comma-separated list of module names.
+In order to skip building documentation for all modules, specify non-existing module name, for example ``MODULES=none make webdocs``.

 To test your documentation against your ``argument_spec`` you can use ``validate-modules``.
 Note that this option isn't currently enabled in Shippable due to the time it takes to run.